dnsquery/dns-query/README.md

   --resolvers ......
 List all known resolvers as json.
   --response .......
 Show the http response in the result.
   --retries ........
 Number of retries to do in case requests fails, default: 5 --timeout ........
-Timeout for the request in milliseconds, default: 30000
+Timeout for the request in milliseconds, default: 30000 (5 sec) --max-age ........
+Max age of the persisted data, default: 300000 (5 min) --no-persist .....
+Dont persist the the latest resolvers --offline ........
+Do not update the resolver list
 ```

 ## Endpoints